AbbieNgXinYi/Istor-a/README.md

 9) Program Files can be found under **WD Files** in this GitHub Repository

 ---

 ## Operational Phase:
 ### Christie Pandora Box

-1) After downloading the Christie Pandora Box and Christie Pandora Server Management, you would need to buy the licence in order to run the pandora box
+1) To use Christie pandora box, you would need to download both the Christie pandora box and PB management application.
+You would also need to obtain a license to use the software.

-2) After having both the licence and the pandora box, open up the pandora server management, in the server management, you need to open the media server *(Direct connection from laptop to the media server with licence)*.

-3) Afterwards, you can open the Pandora Box application, both laptop and the server management, create new project, and add video assets into the media server.
-Ensure that the video assets are on different layers and that the layers are not hidden

-4) In order to mesh the video output to fit the screen output, you would need to right click on the folder, rename it for easy recognition, and mesh it to fit the screen that you are projecting the video onto.
+2) If all requirements have been fulfilled, you may procced to plug in the dongle that contains the license to use the application into either the laptop if running on local, or a media server if u have one.

+3) For the Pandora Box application, simply create a new project to start off.
+Subsequently, you may either use the assets given by Christie in their own **Christie folder** in **Windows(C:)**, or add your own content by adding into the **Christie folder**.

+4) To use display the content, drag the content to a layer.
+To preview your content, **right click on local or desktop**, and click on **toggle preview**.

+5) As this software is a projection software, we can also add something called **editable mesh**, to help us size our content depending on our display area.
+Right click on your project folder and click on **Add Editable Mesh**.
+You may rename the mesh to your liking.

+6) As we are using a phidget control system, we will be adding cues to our video timeline.

+7) To add a cue, go to the time you wish to add a cue, right click, and click on **Add Cue Here**.

+8) There are different functions in cue, **Play, Pause, Stop, Jump and Wait**:
+    * **Play** function is a play button
+    * **Pause** function pauses the video at that the current cue time
+    * **Stop** function stops the entire sequence/timeline from playing
+    * **Jump** function jumps the cue/time that u have set to jump to
+    * **Wait** function delays the video depending on the wait time set

 ---

 ## Interactivity

 ### Station 1